 Many students claim to be just bad test takers.
 No matter how much they study or how well they understand the information, when it comes to taking the test, they can’t perform.
 Well, rest-assure that the problem probably isn’t that the student is a “bad” test taker, but that they let stress get the better of them.
 In 9 out of 10 students, inability to perform on tests is caused by stress and tension.
 Luckily, there are some test taking tips that will help any student conquer test apprehension.
 SECRET WEAPONS All students should have a few of these secret ways to improve not only their test-taking abilities, but also their confidence and self-assurance on the day of the test.
 The following tips can make a big difference right before a test.
 Students should try them all to see which ones work best for them.
 Special Advice to Students: 1.
 Use multi-sensory studying and memorization practices.
 When we study, we tend to focus on the visual, but actually, other senses... read more

 Mark Twain is often credited as saying that there are "lies, damn lies, and statistics" but as someone who tutors in statistics, I see it more as there are people who tell lies and lies with statistics.
 Statistics themselves are only numbers, and while calculations can be mistaken, the wrong formulas can be used and yes numbers can be used to mislead people; the numbers themselves do not lie.
 The problem for most people with statistics is that it is an unusual way to think about and manipulate numbers.
 This week, I have been helping a student better understand the implications of an average of a sample, also referred to as the mean in order to prepare for an upcoming standardized test.
 Generally, a sample consists of individuals 1, 2, 3, …, n, who each have some numerical characteristic x1, x2, x3, …, xn.
-For example, a sample of individual's resting heart rate (measured in beats per minute, bpm) could be as follows: Individual 1 has a rate of 43 bpm,... read more
+For example, a sample of individual's resting heart rate (measured in beats per minute, bpm) could be as follows: Individual 1 has a rate of 43 bpm, 2 has... read more